 Convenience and comfort.
 No more battling congested traffic just to arrive at your appointment late.
 No more sitting in uncomfortable waiting rooms reading outdated magazines and trying to make awkward small talk with other patients.
 With telepsychiatry, there’s no need to leave your home or office.
 Just sit down in front of your computer, smartphone, or tablet at your appointment time and start your appointment.
 Then go back to whatever you were doing once your appointment is over.
 All you need is a broadband internet-connected computer with a webcam and microphone, smartphone, or tablet.
 If you can use Skype or Google Hangouts, you can conduct telepsychiatry appointments.

 Efficient high-quality care.
 Research has shown that patients receiving telepsychiatry care are just as comfortable with their psychiatrists as patients receiving in-person psychiatric care, with similarly positive treatment outcomes.
 And because telepsychiatry appointments can be conducted from the patient’s home or office, hundreds of hours can potentially be saved each year from no longer needing to travel to and from the psychiatrist’s office or sitting in waiting rooms.

 Where Does Dr. Cheng See Patients?

 While telemedicine appointments can be done anywhere there is reliable internet, doctors are still limited by state laws on where they are allowed to treat patients.
-Dr. Cheng currently has active medical licenses in Alaska, California, Illinois, Michigan, New Mexico, Ohio, and Texas.
+Dr. Cheng currently provides services in the states of Alaska, California, Florida, Illinois, Michigan, New Mexico, Ohio, and Texas.
 This may change in the future as her practice expands.